andrienko/eslint-plugin-styled/README.md

 {
   "plugins": ["styled"],
   "rules": {
+    "styled/require-macro": [2],
-    "styled/require-macro": [2]
+    "styled/unused-macro": [2]
   }
 }
 ```

 ## Options

-There are additonal options available.
+There are additional options available.

 `prop` defines name of the prop (checks are case-insensitive).
 For `styled-components` it is `css`.